mksaraf/kubernetes-lab-tutorial/content/core.md

     type: RollingUpdate
 ```

 In the snippet above, we set the update strategy as rolling update.
 During the lifetime of an application, some pods need to be update, for example because the image changed.
-To update pods without an outage, Kubernetes updates one or more pod at a time, rather than taking down the entire application.
+The Rolling Update strategy removes old pods one by one, while adding new ones at the same time, keeping the application available during the process and ensuring there is no drop in its capacity to handle requests.
+This is the default strategy.

+The upper and lower limit for the number of pods above or below the desired replica count are configurable.
+By default, it ensures that at least 25% less than the desired number of pods are up.
+Deployment can also ensure that only a certain number of pods may be created above the desired number of pods.
+By default, it ensures that at most 25% more than the desired number of pods are up.

 For example, to update the pods with a different version of nginx image